darrellodonnell/sovrin-controlled-docs/keydocs/trust-framework-design-policies.md

    1. Stewards must be able to remain in compliance with the four basic requirements of the network: governance, scalability, accessibility, and privacy.
    1. A candidate's *credibility* since the quality and trustworthiness of the Sovrin Network starts with a participant's confidence in who is running it.

-1. It is the responsibility of the TFA that approved Stewards are provided suggestions for how and where to hosting their nodes so that infrastructure diversity goals are achievable.
+1. It is the responsibility of the TFA that approved Stewards are provided suggestions for how and where to host their nodes so that infrastructure diversity goals are achievable.
 If reasonable time has elapsed between approval and node submission, the TFA SHOULD provide refreshed options to the Steward as guidance before node submission.

 1. In the spirit of decentralization and in accordance with our open governance requirements: